hashicorp/terraform-plugin-framework/docs/design/plan-modification.md

 type SchemaDiffSuppressFunc func(k, old, new string, d *ResourceData) bool
 ```

-Providers can use another schema behaviour, `DiffSuppressFunc`, to control whether a detected diff on a schema field should be considered valid.
+Providers can use another schema behaviour, `DiffSuppressFunc`, to control whether a detected diff on a schema field should be considered semantically different.
 If this function returns true, any diff in the element values is ignored.
 This is commonly used to ignore differences in string capitalisation, or logically equivalent JSON values.

 ### `CustomizeDiff`